pidahbus/DCoM/README.md

 Set the path of a pretrained model and metadata in INITIAL_MODEL_WEIGHT_PATH and INITIAL_METADATA_PATH respectively in [config.py](./config.py) to finetune the model from the given checkpoint.

 ## Model Predictions
-Sample prediction of orientation angles given images has been shown in [notebook.ipynb](./notebook.ipynb).
+Sample prediction on test data is shown in [notebook.ipynb](./notebook.ipynb).

 ## Results
 Using a novel data preparation technique and NLP models, DCoM outperforms other works in this domain.
 The table compares the performace of DCoM with others.